Legislative Process

 • The Texas Legislature meets less often than almost any other state, just once every two years for 140 days.

-• Fewer than one in five bills filed typically becomes law.
+• Fewer than 20% of the bills filed each session become law.

 • Conference committees are among the most powerful bodies in the process, often deciding the final form of major legislation behind closed doors.